scienxlab/scienxlab.github.io/blog/hackathon-season.md

 ## An invitation

 If you're not quite ready to host one, come and experience one instead.
 [The FORCE Language Modeling Hackathon](https://www.npd.no/en/force/events/in-person--the-npd-language-modelling-hackathon-2023/) is happening in Stavanger, Norway, on 30 November and 1 December 2023.
-I'm stoked to be hosting, with Peter Bormann organzing.
+I'm stoked to be hosting, with Peter Bormann organizing.
 The plan is to fine-tune some language models with open subsurface data from the Norwegian shelf. **What would you ask a virtual assistant that has read everything about _your_ project?**

 <div style="text-align: center">[**Find out more and sign up!**](https://www.npd.no/en/force/events/in-person--the-npd-language-modelling-hackathon-2023/)</div>

+---

+### Changelog

+- **20230-12-01** — fixed typo